-J1 has a high THC content which ranges between 18-23%, making this strain perhaps better suited to a more experienced cannabis smoker rather than a novice.
-J1’s high THC content is offset by a CBD level of around 0.01%.
+J1 has a high THC content, which ranges between 18-23%.
+Therefore, this strain is better suited to an experienced cannabis consumer than a novice.

 J1 Strain Grow Info

-A J1 plant is considered to be of moderate difficulty to grow.
-This strain is probably not one for the novice grower with little or no experience for a number of reasons.
-A J1 plant can be grown indoors or outdoors as long as you grow it in a complex healthy soil medium.
-Growing your J1 plant in a high-quality soil rich in nutrients such as nitrogen, potassium and phosphorous will also help to maximize its flavors.
+A J1 plant can be grown indoors or outdoors as long as you grow it in a complex nutrient-rich soil medium.
+A high-quality soil rich in nutrients such as nitrogen, potassium, and phosphorus will maximize J1’s terpene content.

-You can purchase a bag of premixed super soil for about twenty to thirty bucks or alternatively you can try your hand at creating your own super-soil at home.
-The guru of organic super soils, Subcool of TGA Genetics, revealed his super soil recipe in High Times magazine a number of years ago, which is now pretty much considered to be the best way to cultivate cannabis plants organically among the cannabis-growing community.
+You can purchase a bag of premixed ‘super soil’ for about twenty to thirty bucks.
+Alternatively, you can try your hand at creating your own at home.
+The guru of organic super soils, Subcool, of TGA Genetics, revealed his super soil recipe in High Times magazine several years ago.
+Subcool’s method is widely regarded as the best way to cultivate cannabis plants organically among the cannabis-growing community.

 Medical Benefits of the J1 Strain